Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 ### 1. Enable sensorless homing

 * Change your endstop type to "sensorless" in config.g.
 To change your endstop, you must change the [M574](/User_manual/Reference/Gcodes/M574) command in config.g.
-For example, `M574 X1 S3` and `M574 Y1 S3` sets the X and Y endstops to sensorless homing at the axes low end.
-This is required.
+Sensorless homing can work at either end of each axis, ie the low or high end.
+For example, `M574 X1 S3` sets the X endstop to sensorless homing at the axes low end, while `M574 Y2 S3` sets Y endstops to sensorless homing at the axes high end.
 * Include the following [M915](/User_manual/Reference/Gcodes/M915) command in config.g. `M915 X Y R0 F0`.
 This sets up the last main command needed for sensorless homing.
-Save your changes.
-Do not press "yes" for restart.
-There are other changes that must still be made.
+* Save your changes.
+You can restart if you wish, for the new config.g to take effect, but there are other changes that must still be made before it will work.

 ### 2. Change your homing files' structures